snieda/tsl2nano/tsl2.nano.autotest/readme.md

 For type String (->string.set) there is a default valueset with german city names.

+#### Exceptional instancing on PrintWriters

+The String Constructor of class *PrintWriter* will create a file in the *user.dir* folder with given name as file name.
+On testing , this may result in files with random names inside your working directory.
+To avoid that, the *ValueRandomizer* will explicitly create the randomized PrintWriters into the test directory - using the File-Constructor.

 ### TypeBean

 in the ValueRandomizer example you have already seen the creation of randomized TypeBeans.
-In the following simple example we directly create one instance of TypeBean.class with randomized values:
+In the following simple example we directly create one instance of TypeBean.class with randomized values

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	// giving a parameter of true, the TypeBean will fill itself with randomized values